retry51776/notes/psychology/psychology.md

 > Psychology are ways of thinking and behaving.
 > > IMO: Psychology is similar to chip design; Workload & resource determent optimal design.
 >
-> > I assumed brain assign neuron functionality based on neuron location`more connections more computation?`, sensor location, output location, supply routes, and workflow design?
+> > I assumed brain assign neuron functionality based on neuron location` connections = computation`, sensor location, output location, supply routes, and workflow design?
 Is brain balance between least neuron and capture reality?
 > >
 > > I assume brain also use near memory computation design, there fore memory & functions are localized.
 >